RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 <note><b>Note:</b>

 Constraints are created asynchronously.
-The constraint creation command will reply `OK`, and the newly created constraint is enforced gradually on all relevant entities.
+The constraint creation command will reply with `OK` and the newly created constraint is enforced gradually on all relevant entities.

-During its creation phase, a constraint is considered `PENDING`.
-If all governed entities confirm with the constraint - its status is updated to `OPERATIONAL`, otherwise, if a conflicting entity has been detected, the constraint status is updated to `FAILURE` and the constraint is not enforced.
-The caller can resolve the conflict and recreate the constraint.
-To query constraints status use the `db.constraints()` procedure.
+During its creation phase, a constraint status is `PENDING`.
+If all governed entities confirm to the constraint - its status is updated to `OPERATIONAL`, otherwise, if a conflicting entity has been detected, the constraint status is updated to `FAILED` and the constraint is not enforced.
+The caller may try to resolve the conflict and recreate the constraint.
+To retrieve the status of all constraints - use the `db.constraints()` procedure.

 </note>